Folk high school: Philosophy

-"Grundtvig fought for a school with popular education as the primary focus...
-[The] folk high school movement was founded as an act against conservative ideals of both education and culture.
-An act against an ideal of literacy and book-learning, a use of language unknown to common people and an ideal of learning where the primary relation was between the individual and the book alone".

-The movement therefore started as a row with the old school.
+The movement started as a row with the old school.
 Grundtvig fought for a public education as an alternative to the university elite.
 The folk high schools should be for those wanting to learn in general and to help people form part of human relations and society.

 The folk high schools have changed naturally – some also radically – through time, but many of Grundtvig's core ideas about the folk high school are still to be found in the way they are run today.
 The folk high school of today is engaged in a complex modern reality and influenced both by national, international and global questions.

 One of the main concepts still to be found at the folk high schools today is "lifelong learning".
 The schools should educate for life.
 They should shed light on basic questions surrounding life of people both as individuals and as members of society.

 To Grundtvig the ideal was to give the students a sense of a common best and focusing on life as it really is.
 Therefore, Grundtvig never set down guidelines for the future schools or a detailed description of how they should be run.
 He declared that the folk high schools should be arranged and developed according to life as it is and the schools should not hold exams because the education and enlightenment was a sufficient reward.

 The essential element was and is the life at the schools.
 A folk high school becomes what it is because of the individuals of which it is made.
 Learning happens across social positions and differences – the teacher learns from the student and vice versa in a living exchange and mutual teaching.
 For Grundtvig dialogue across differences was essential – the ideal was that people must learn to bear with the differences of each other before enlightenment can be realized.